rajatmodi62/rajatmodi62.github.io/_posts/2026-02-23-navigate_peer_review.md

     - here is the most important question: of all those variations, which ablation offers `something new' to the reviewer. only show that in the main paper. for eg, nobody wants to see data augmentation improved your network, everyone knows that.
     - often i have made the mistake of doing all possible ablations, and cluttering my paper.
         - don't be a fool like me.
-    - holding all parameters except one is really important: if you have 10 variabels, you only need to do 10 ablations this way.
+    - holding all parameters except one is really important: if you have 10 variables, you only need to do 10 ablations this way.
 Otherwise, it quickly becomes 2 to the power 10.
 I made this blunder, and wasted a year.
     - sometimes we tend to train our models with all possible variations of hyperparameters to get the best result.
         - dont make this mistake.